TheProgrammingArchive/New-Projects/README.md

 # New-Projects
-Add all projects here.
-We could make this public in the future idk
+Upload any project here within a folder.
+Could make this public in the future idk